Integrating with Cocoapods

 [[IASDKCore sharedInstance] setLGPDConsent:IALGPDConsentTypeDenied];

-If the consent value is not set, the default setting is no consent.
+If the consent value is not set, the default is no consent

 COPPA

-The Children's Online Privacy Protection Act of 1998 (COPPA) is a federal law that imposes specific requirements on operators of websites and online services to protect the privacy of children under 13.
+The Children's Online Privacy Protection Act of 1998 (COPPA) is a federal law that imposes specific requirements on websites and online service operators to protect the privacy of children under 13.

 COPPA API for Flagging Specific Users

-iOS SDK 8.2.1+ supports the COPPA API which allows publishers to flag specific end users as children as required under COPPA.
-It is the publisher's responsibility to decide whether to use the COPPA API or to treat all users as children.
-For instructions on flagging all users as children, click here.
+iOS SDK 8.2.1+ supports the COPPA API, which allows publishers to flag specific end users as children as required under COPPA.
+It is the Publisher's responsibility to decide whether to use the COPPA API or to treat all users as children.
+For instructions on flagging all users as children, see COPPA.

 Important

-- Calling the COPPA API must be performed after a successful initialization of the DT SDK
+- Execute the COPPA API after successfully initializing the DT SDK.

-- You must pass the COPPA state after every successful init of the SDK
+- Pass the COPPA state after every successful init of the SDK.

 Use the following API to confirm that the target audience of the application applies to COPPA: